Elbe School – Cultural School

 When I enter the spacious and invitingly bright foyer of the Elbschule in Hamburg Altona for the first time, Full of joyful expectations, I am amazed at the cheerful children’s voices.
 What it sounds like in a school.
 Since the Elbe School is mostly attended by deaf children, I had imagined communication here much more silently.

-I made a blunder before I even take a step into the reception hall of the school – in front of me, besides me, a gentleman, about my age, is waiting for admission.
-He waves to me with one hand cheerfully wagging and smiles at me very kindly!
+I put my foot in my mouth before I even take a step into the reception hall of the school – In front of the door, besides me, a gentleman, about my age, is waiting to be admitted.
+He waves at me with one hand, waving happily and smiles at me very friendly!
 Do we know each other?
-I only nod kindly, i find this familiarity a little strange.
+I just nod back in a cautiously friendly way, I find this familiarity a bit strange.
 Soon after, It is clear to me that this waving combined with clear eye contact is the normal “Hello!” of a deaf person.
 I fell like a plonker.
 At the next meeting I laugh and wave back cheerfully, grateful for this second chance.

-My naive assumption is to be forgiven for hope, since I had not had the pleasure to get to know such a school with its cheerful colorful student body and its friendly and competent teachers.
+I hope I can be forgiven for my naïve assumption, as I had not yet had the pleasure of getting to know such a school with its cheerful, motley student body and its friendly and competent teachers.
 It is far from only gesticulating.
-Also, not all children are completely deaf, but hear very differently or less well with the help of appropriate hearing aids.
+Also, not all children are completely deaf, but hear very differently well or less well with the help of appropriate hearing aids.

-I’m really looking forward to being with some children of the 4th/5th. class miniature collages.
-The responsible art teacher invites me to participate in her group with a total of seven children.
-At the recognized cultural school, ever-changing collaborations with various artists are organized.
+I’m really looking forward to create miniature collages with some children of the 4th/5th. class.
+The art teacher in charge invites me to work in her group with a total of seven children.
+At the recognized cultural school , constantly changing cooperations are organized with various artists, among others.
 Through the most diverse cultural and artistic suggestions also from the musical field, the children are supported in understanding the world with all their senses.

-The first time I get to know the children, I get a different name, because the sign for “Mrs. Hohlweg” is simply too elaborate.
+When I first get to know each other, I get a different name from the children, because the sign for “Mrs. Hohlweg” is simply too elaborate.
 For the duration of the following six-week project, I am the “woman with the hair clip” – a finger on the cheek for “woman” and two fingers and thumbs on the head tapped together for “hair clip”.
 Fits and is fast.
 I also try to wear the hair clip for the duration of the project, so that I do not have to be rechristened again.
 Sign language is very imaginatively oriented towards external appearance alisinings.
 After all, written words, names and terms are only word images for a deaf person and thus much harder to remember and recognize than in connection with their respective sound.
-There is also a sign for miniature collages, as I learn – the signs are shown for “small” and for “many” one after the other.
+There is also a sign for miniature collages, as I learn – the signs for “small” and for “many” are shown one after the other.

 Let’s go: Collecting and sifting